adhikarinarayan/EM_phase_transition/README.md

 ```bash
 python src/judge_answers.py --answers_file "evaluation/generated_answers/dataset-rho-1.0_answers.jsonl"
 ```
-This script will use the OpenAI API to judge the quality of the generated answers on alignment,coherence,medical,bad_stuff out of 100.
+This script will use the OpenAI API to judge the quality of the generated answers on alignment,coherence, medical,bad_stuff out of 100.

 # 5. Analyzing Judged Results
 Finally, analyze the judged results to compute the misalignment score and add a new column indicating misaligned responses.